rirjkl19/send_money_app/README.md

 ## How to Run

-First we need to run setup the fake API server.
+### First we need to setup the fake API server.
 To do this, follow these steps:

 1. Install the required dependencies: